|

 Greek form of Egyptian Sutekh,

-name of the evil god of Chaos who slew Osiris,
+of an ancient evil god of Chaos, storms, and the desert, who slew Osiris.

 SETI: